Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Case study II: Frequency control in the transmission grid

-where $M_i$ and $D_i$ represent the inertia and damping coefficients of the $i$-th bus, respectively. $p_i$ denotes the net power injection of bus $i$ and $B_{ij}$ is the ($i, j$)-th element in the susceptance matrix. $p^{\text{IBR}}_i$ represents the active power output from the inverter-based resources (IBR) at bus $i$, which can be controlled by the linear droop controller, i.e., $p^ {\text{IBR}}_i\coloneq k_i^{\text{ref}} \omega_i$.
+where $M_i$ and $D_i$ represent the inertia and damping coefficients of the $i$-th bus, respectively. $p_i$ denotes the net power injection of bus $i$ and $B_{ij}$ is the ($i, j$)-th element in the susceptance matrix. $p^{\text{IBR}}_i$ represents the active power output from the inverter-based resources at bus $i$, which can be controlled by the linear droop controller, i.e., $p^ {\text{IBR}}_i\coloneq k_i^{\text{ref}} \omega_i$.
 The droop coefficients can be designed using conventional optimization methods to stabilize the primary frequency under a random off-equilibrium initial condition \cite{Wenqi}.
-The power system is time-constrained and each episode consists of $T$ timesteps spanning the time interval $[0, t_f]$.